BebbTanner/Advanced-Python-Final/README.md

 # Dec 6
 - Went in to meet with my professor to clean up my program
 - He helped me add a set of new functions to help it flow
+- Added what I believe to be the final documentation of the project

 No longer needed the LGLSData file.
 All of that data will now be stored in a JSON file.

+Moving foward I am going to start labeling the events the same as the tournament name.
+This will make the database easier to read.